<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 yamaha-tw-200-dual-sport-motorcycle

-Photo Credit: Yamaha Powersports
+Photo credit: Yamaha

 Thanks to its torque-rich little engine, oversized tires, and absurdly low seat height, even the most novice rider can traverse the sketchiest terrain aboard this beloved farm bike.

-Prices are low, maintenance is simple, and reliability has been well-proven over the TW200's nearly 40-year production run.
+The price is low, maintenance is simple, and reliability has been well-proven over the TW200's nearly 40-year production run.

 While nothing about this bike screams performance from its slow-turning engine to its buttery-soft suspension, the little T-Dub is tough to beat for versatility.

 We've taken TW200s out to run errands around town, used them as pit bikes on race weekends, and have taught our fair share of riders how to work a clutch on this porky little tractor.
+It's fun, street legal, and positively oozing with character.

 • Absurd traction everywhere